dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 ==============
 I feel that there is a need to install SSH and FTP so that you could use your remote shell to login into the machine and use your terminal which is more convenient that using the Virtual Machines tty through the Virtual Box's  UI.
-You get a few added comforts like copy - paste stuff into the remote terminal which is not possible directly on VM.
+You get a few added comforts like copy - paste commands into the remote terminal which is not possible directly on VM.

 FTP is for transferring files to and fro ... you can also use SFTP or install FTPD on both HOST and VM's.

 Installation of SSH and FTP with its configuration is out of scope of this GUIDE and I may put it up but it depends upon my free time.
-If someone wants to contribute to this - please welcome.
+If someone wants to contribute to this - please do so.

 **Note:** Please set up the Networks from inside the VM before trying to SSH and FTP into the machines.
 I would suggest setting it up at once just after the installation of the Server on VM's is over.